;Dhuu;N;De hai us mu;Gannii-e aatish-nafas

 MUSIC: {10,3}

-In the first line we learn that the self is searching for a mu;Gannii , a singer and/or an 'independence-maker' (see the definition above), who will have a breath, or spirit, or essence, of fire.
+In the first line we learn that the speaker's inner self is searching for a mu;Gannii , a singer (and/or, conceivably, an 'independence-maker'-- see the definition above), who will have a breath, or spirit, or essence, of fire.
 This is a tall order!
 We look forward to clarification in the second line.
 And do we get it?
 Not exactly; but we get some fascinating abstraction-play instead.

 There's also the wonderful multivalence of the final 'to me'.
 It can be read as meaning that all this lightning-striking would be done 'to me' (as opposed to being done to someone else).
-But it can also be read as rendering the whole verse radically subjective: I may long for someone who would be the most desirable beloved in the world 'to me'-- meaning, not necessarily to you.
-If I long for someone whose call would be a lightning-strike 'to me', the implication can quite well be that this is a private matter, and perhaps no one else would experience it in the same way.
-In fact it might not even be a voice or call; it could be merely an 'echo' that would affect me so strongly.
+But it can also be read as rendering the whole verse radically subjective: the speaker may long for someone who would be the most desirable beloved in the world 'to him'-- meaning, not necessarily to anyone else.
+If he longs for someone whose call would be a lightning-strike 'to him', the implication can quite well be that this is a private matter, and perhaps no one else would experience it in the same way.
+In fact it might not even be a voice or call; it could be merely an 'echo' that would affect him so strongly.